|autonome Region: Trentino-Südtirol / regione autonoma: Trentino-Alto Adige||Trentino – South Tyrol|

 The cathedral Mariä Aufnahme in den Himmel und Sankt Kassian (Assumption of the Virgin Mary and Saint Cassian of Imola) [background left] goes back to a Romanesque cathedral that was built when Brixen became the seat of the bishops in 960/970.
 The original west choir was demolished in the 12th century to be replaced by the two west towers.
 After a large fire had destroyed the church in 1174, it was rebuilt in High Romanesque style and consecrated in 1237.
 During the Gothic period several chapels were added.
 The High Gothic choir replaced the former eastern apse under bishop Nikolaus of Kues (Nicolaus Cusanus, bishop 1450–1464).
 The Romanesque nnorth tower was rebuilt in early Baroque style in 1610–1613, the south tower was rebuilt to match in 1748.
-The present appearance of the church was created when it was rebuilt in splendid Baroque style in 17451758.
+The present appearance of the church was created when it was rebuilt in splendid Baroque style in 1745–1758.
 Fifty different kinds of marble were used for the interior decorations.
 The magnificent ceiling paintings were executed by the famous Austrian painter Paul Troger.
-Although the seat of the bishop in 1964 was moved to Bozen (Bolzano), the church retained the status of a cathedral, with the church of the Ascension of Our Lady of Bozen as co-cathedral.
+Although the seat of the bishop in 1964 was moved to Bozen (Bolzano), the church retained its status of a cathedral, with the church of the Ascension of Our Lady of Bozen as co-cathedral.
 The church was granted the Papal title of a Basilica minor in 1950.

 (see also list of other basilicae minores depicted on glasses of this collection)

 The parish and deanery church of Sankt Michael [centre] next to the cathedral